lorensen/VTKExamples/src/VTKBook/06Chapter6.md

 Glyphs, sometimes referred to as icons, are a versatile technique to visualize data of every type.
 A glyph is an "object" that is affected by its input data.
 This object may be geometry, a dataset, or a graphical image.
 The glyph may orient, scale, translate, deform, or somehow alter the appearance of the object in response to data.
 We have already seen a simple form of glyph: hedgehogs are lines that are oriented, translated and scaled according to the position and vector value of a point.
 A variation of this is to use oriented cones or arrows.
 (See ["Hedgehogs and Oriented Glyphs"](/VTKBook/06Chapter6/#hedgehogs-and-oriented-glyphs) in this Chapter for more information.)

 More elaborate glyphs are possible.
-In one creative visualization technique Chernoff <em style="color:blue;background-color: white">\[Chernoff73\]</em> tied data values to an iconic representation of the human face.
+In one creative visualization technique Chernoff <em style="color:green;background-color: white">\[Chernoff73\]</em> tied data values to an iconic representation of the human face.
 Eyebrows, nose, mouth, and other features were modified according to financial data values.
 This interesting technique built on the human capability to recognize facial expression.
 By tying appropriate data values to facial characteristics, rapid identification of important data points is possible.

 <figure id="Figure 6-30">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/Testing/Baseline/Cxx/VisualizationAlgorithms/TestSpikeFran.png?raw=true" width="640" alt="Figure 6-30">
   <figcaption style="color:blue"><b>Figure 6-30</b> Glyphs indicate surface normals on model of human face.
 Glyph positions are randomly selected. <a href="../../Cxx/VisualizationAlgorithms/SpikeFran" title="SpikeFran"> See SpikeFran.cxx</a> and <a href="../../Python/VisualizationAlgorithms/SpikeFran" title="SpikeFran"> SpikeFran.py</a>.</figcaption>
 </figure>

 In a sense, glyphs represent the fundamental result of the visualization process.
 Moreover, all the visualization techniques we present can be treated as concrete representations of an abstract glyph class.
 For example, while hedgehogs are an obvious manifestation of a vector glyph, isosurfaces can be considered a topologically two-dimensional glyph for scalar data.
-Delmarcelle and Hesselink <em style="color:blue;background-color: white">\[Delmarcelle95\]</em> have developed a unified framework for flow visualization based on types of glyphs.
+Delmarcelle and Hesselink <em style="color:green;background-color: white">\[Delmarcelle95\]</em> have developed a unified framework for flow visualization based on types of glyphs.
 They classify glyphs according to one of three categories.

 - *Elementary icons* represent their data across the extent of their spatial domain.
 For example, an oriented arrow can be used to represent surface normal.